lisa-analyzer/reg-lisa/README.md

 # REGLiSA: a static analyzer for the REG language

 REGLiSA is a static analyzer for programs written in the REG language, based on [LiSA](https://github.com/lisa-analyzer/lisa/).
-It builds the control flow graph of a `.reg` program and performs abstract interpretation-based analysis over it.
+It builds the control flow graph of a `.reg` program and performs abstract interpretation-based static analysis over it.
+The REG language is inspired by the _regular commands_, whose syntax and semantics can be found in the following papers:

+> Peter W. O'Hearn: Incorrectness logic.
+POPL 2020.
+10:1-10:32

+> Roberto Bruni, Roberto Giacobazzi, Roberta Gori, Francesco Ranzato: A Logic for Locally Complete Abstract Interpretations.
+LICS 2021.
+1-13

 ## Table of Contents